Who is the URBIS SMART CITY FAIR for?

-The URBIS fair has offered us a great chance to get inspired and exchange ideas with international experts in the field about how to create a concept for a smart city.
+The URBIS fair has offered us a great chance to gain inspiration and exchange ideas with international experts in the field about how to create a concept for a smart city.
 The trade fair has also represented the ideal opportunity to meet with existing business partners and establish relations with new ones.
 Everything was conducted in the friendly atmosphere of the Brno Exhibition Centre, a place we’re always happy to come back to.

 Deputy Mayor of the City of Brno (responsible for the Smart City brief)

-I’m extremely pleased that the city of Brno is taking part in organising Urbis Smart City Fair 2018, which has been an unprecedented success.
+I’m extremely pleased that the city of Brno is taking part in organising the Urbis Smart City Fair 2018, which has been an unprecedented success.
 The main aim of this event has been to create a European platform to bring together not just cities – C2C or City to City – but also scientific and specialist institutions, experts from every sector, and of course the commercial sphere, to improve municipal life through the use of modern technology.
-Also essential is the sharing of “experience”, and not only the positive and successful kind – we also need to learn from our mistakes.
+Also essential is the sharing of "experience", and not only the positive and successful kind – we also need to learn from our mistakes.

 Louise Vogel Kielgast

 I’m happy to have been able to attend the URBIS SMART CITY FAIR.
 It’s my first time at this event.
 I don’t go to trade fairs very often, so I’m still getting used to this busy programme.
 I’m pleased to be here at this event and be representing the Danish urban architectural studio Gehl.
 I appreciate the numerous debates about smart cities that are going on here at the trade fair.
 The atmosphere is also nice and friendly.
 I like the fact that visitors can wander through the exhibition halls and we can all find something we’re interested in.